 The Exploring Spiritual Practices course fulfills a requirement to apply for the 2022-2023 Nurturing Faithfulness course, which will be offered at Woolman Hill Retreat Center and online starting in September 2022.
 There are other ways to fulfill that same requirement, including a weekend retreat or other classes, programs of study, or equivalent experience of a variety of spiritual practices.
 For more information about the Nurturing Faithfulness program, go to: http://woolmanhill.org/upcomingprograms/nurturingfaithfulness/

-(Sept 7) The Divine Invitation; Prayer of Gratitude; Spiritual Longing; Mindfulness.
+(Sept 7) The Divine Invitation; Mindfulness (Breath); Spiritual Longing; Prayer of Gratitude; Journal Writing; Spiritual Community.
 This webinar is open to all.

-(Sept 21) Welcome to the Community; Devotional Reading; Lake Meditation, Praying with Scripture Stories; Examen; Journal Writing; Partners.
+(Sept 21) Welcome to the Community; Devotional Reading; Mindfulness (Body), Praying with Scripture Stories; Examen; Partners.

-(Sept 28) Intention; Seasons in Prayer; Divided Self; Transformation of Will; Preformulated Prayer; Experiment with Light meditation.
+(Sept 28) Intention; Seasons in Prayer; Mindfulness (Emotions); Divided Self; Transformation of Will; Preformulated Prayer; Experiment with Light meditation.

 (Oct 5) Spontaneous Prayer; Prayer of Petition; Intercessory Prayer; Prayer and Activism; Prayer and the Powers.